TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A11.md

 ###   Summary: This device uses `a64` GSI variants.
 GSI images should work, so long as they're based on [v413](https://github.com/phhusson/treble_experimentations/releases/tag/v413) or later.

+   Please note the following:
-   Note: Android 11-based GSI images (ie. dotOS 5.2) may suffer from watchdog issues related to /dev/watchdog0.
+* Android 11-based GSI images (ie. dotOS 5.2) may suffer from watchdog issues related to /dev/watchdog0.
 Android 12-based GSI images do not have this issue.
+* This device has multiple variants, but this doc only applies to the North American version of the Galaxy A11.
+* **Other variants (ie. SM-A115F/DS) may have different OEM unlock instructions and methods,** but the rest of the information here should still apply.

 ## Flashing Quirks

+### This device will require cross-flashing to enable the OEM Unlock toggle.

+   Currently the SM-A115U and SM-A115U1 models are common, but the A115U variant has no unlock toggle.
+   Both variants have interchangeable firmware, luckily, and will need to be switched to continue. **Please check XDA if you don't know how to do this, as the Telegram group may not provide reliable support.**

 ### You will need to install GSI images using TWRP or OrangeFox's `Flash as System Image` option.